 2. EMOTIONAL AMPLIFICATION

-The salience network is able to target quite complex emotional needs.
-For example, AI can prioritise content that triggers: outrage (“this is disgusting”); fear (“you’re at risk”); or desire (“this will make you rich/ attractive/ successful”).
+The salience network can process quite complex emotional interpersonal needs.
+This can be targetted, for example, by prioritising content that triggers: moral outrage (“this crime is disgusting”); existential fear (“you’re career is at risk”); or wish-fulfillment fantasies (“this will make you rich/ attractive/ successful”).
 This can be very distabilising, especially if the emotional schema being targetted was laid down during a difficult childhood.
 This makes it harder to switch off.
 Strong emotion = stronger salience tagging = harder to ignore.

 3. PERSONALISED SALIENCE MAPPING

 AI doesn’t just use general clickbait—it builds your specific salience profile over time.
 It learns: What you stop scrolling for; What you hover over; What you click, rewatch, or share.
 So instead of generic hooks, it creates individually tuned triggers that are intentionally hooking you in to an addiction.
-The human components of your salience network are being “reverse-engineered” by a machine in real time.
+The self-preserving instincts of your salience network are being “reverse-engineered” to serve the interests of a machine in real time.

 4. INTERMITTENT REWARD (The Dopamine Loop)

-Borrowing from behavioural psychology (similar to gambling mechanics) most content presented to you is selected for its mediocrity, but occasionally, something is highly rewarding, tempting you to go further.
+Borrowing from behavioural psychology (similar to gambling mechanics) most content presented to you is selected for its mediocrity, but occasionally something is highly rewarding, tempting you to go further.
 This is called a variable reward schedule, known to strongly reinforce behaviour.
-You keep clicking because the current one is good, but the next one might be better.
+You keep clicking because the current one maybe good, but the next one might be even better.

 5. COGNITIVE "OPEN LOOPS"

 Clickbait often creates unresolved questions: “What happened next shocked everyone…”.
-This exploits the brain’s drive for closure whereby, unfinished information sets up a persistent salience signal.
-Apparently, this is known as the Zeigarnik effect.
-Your brain keeps allocating attention to the task, creating its own unmet needs, until the loop is closed.
+This exploits the brain’s drive for closure whereby, unfinished information sets up a persistent signal to finish the task.
+Too many unfinished tasks can overload the system with stress and anxiety.
+Apparently, this is known as the Zeigarnik effect - but to me it sounds like the obsessional thoughts that drive compulsions in OCD.
+Your brain keeps allocating attention to the task, creating its own unmet needs, you cannot escape the anxiety, until the loop is closed.

 6. THREAT PRIORITISATION BIAS